isc-projects/kea/doc/sphinx/arm/config-backend.rst

 non-shareable configuration elements.
 However, in this section we want to briefly explain the difference between them.

-The shareable configuration element is the one having some unique property identifying it and which instance may appear only once in the database.
+A shareable configuration element is the one having some unique property identifying it and which instance may appear only once in the database.
 An example of the shareable DHCP element is a subnet instance.
 The subnet is a part of the network topology and we assume